 What is the Full-Form of CRISIL?

-- Additionally, it was the first rating agency in the period of 1992 to provide ratings for debt instruments of banks and financial institutions and asset-backed securities.
+- Additionally, it was the first rating agency in 1992 to provide ratings for debt instruments of banks and financial institutionsFinancial InstitutionsFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
+Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. and asset-backed securities.

-- In 1992, it offered assistance of technical nature to the Israeli Securities rating agency.
+- In 1992, it offered the assistance of technical nature to the Israeli Securities rating agency.
 It covered the location of Maalot and Malaysia Berhad.

 - It has broad application in developing and providing comprehensive ratings.

 - It believes in excellence, teamwork, integrity, and accountability to drive an ethical business of ratings.

 - It serves business in eight countries: India, China, Hong Kong, Poland, Argentina, Singapore, the USA, and the UK.

 - Currently, it serves 86 countries, having a customer base of 100,000.

 - It reduces substantial levels of information asymmetry prevalent in the financial marketsFinancial MarketsThe term "financial market" refers to the marketplace where activities such as the creation and trading of various financial assets such as bonds, stocks, commodities, currencies, and derivatives take place.
 It provides a platform for sellers and buyers to interact and trade at a price determined by market forces..

 - Therefore, as a credit rating agency, it provides necessary support to the consulting business, financial services, commercial and investment banks, insurance companies, asset management corporations, and private equity players.

 - It offers independent insights and opinions, which becomes a constructive solution.